 - Here’s a list of human antibiotics that are safe for dogs.

-- Here is the ASPCA’s list of the top 10 human medications that are NOT safe for pets.
+- Here is the Pet Poison Helpline’s list of the top 10 human medications that are NOT safe for pets.

-- Here’s the Animal Poison Control Center’s top 10 human medications that can harm pets if ingested.
+- Here’s the Animal Poison Control Center’s top 10 UNSAFE human medicine for dogs.

-Human medications are structured for the human digestive system, so a dog’s digestive track will react differently to human medication.
-If you do not have a prescription and need to administer medicine, choose a low dose of aspirin for anti-inflammation, or benadryl for allergies.
+Human medications are structured for the human digestive system — so a dog’s digestive tract will react differently to human medication.
+If you do not have a prescription and need to administer medicine, choose a low dose of Aspirin for anti-inflammation, or Benadryl for allergies.
 Source

-- To make sure that the meds are still a-okay according to the latest findings (and dosages) regarding animal health and human medications, and that they won’t interfere with other meds your dog may already be taking.
+- To make sure that the meds (and doses) are still safe according to the latest findings regarding animal health and human medications — and that they won’t interfere with other meds your dog may already be taking.

-- For the peace of mind.
-Almost always, the veterinarian will assure you that your dog will be just fine, and they’ll also give you signs of what to watch for if the problem persists.
+- For peace of mind.
+Almost always, the veterinarian will assure you that your dog will be just fine if they take these human meds.
+Plus, they will also give you signs of what to watch for if the problem persists!
 (Usually, anything lasting more than 48 hours requires a trip to the vet for a visual exam, or at least a phone call to the veterinarian.)

 I like to help Dog Parents find unique ways to do things that will save time & money — so I write about "outside the box" Dog Tips and Dog Hacks that most wouldn't think of.
 I’m a lifelong dog owner — currently have 2 mixed breed Golden Aussies that we found abandoned on the side of the road as puppies.
 I've always trained my own dogs and help friends train theirs, as well.
 Professionally, I worked at a vet and have several friends who are veterinarians — whom I consult with regularly.
 (And just because I love animals so much, I also worked at a Zoo for awhile!)
 I've been sharing my best ideas with others by blogging full-time since 1998 (the same year that Google started… and before the days of Facebook and YouTube).
 My daily motivation is to help first-time dog owners be better prepared from the first day your new puppy enters your home.
 I like to help dog owners understand what's 'normal' and what you can expect in terms of living with and training your dog — how to get through the ups & downs of potty training, chewing, teaching commands, getting your dog to listen, and everything else that takes place during that hectic first year!
 When I'm not training, walking, grooming, or making homemade treats for my dogs, you will find me at the corner of Good News & Fun Times as publisher of The Fun Times Guide (32 fun & helpful websites).
 To date, I've written over 500 articles for dog owners on this site!